afnog/sse/README.md

 ### Editing this page

-Please request from @qris to be added as an administrator of the [AfNOG organisation on GitHub](https://github.com/afnog).
+Please [file an issue](https://github.com/afnog/sse/issues) requesting to be added as an administrator of the [AfNOG organisation on GitHub](https://github.com/afnog).

 ### Mailing list